 For groups of 3 – 7, this room is equipped with technology to allow online meetings and practice for presentations.
 There is a table, chairs, whiteboard, video camera, and ability to project from up to six laptops for group work!
 Check out whiteboard markers and laptop adapters at the Library Information Desk with your University ID card.
 Reservations receive priority use of this space located on the Red Level.

 Mount Hood Study Room

 For groups of 3-4, this room is found to the right of the library's entrance.
 There are table and chairs and a whiteboard for group work!
-Check out whiteboard markers and laptop adapters at the Library Information Desk with your University ID card.
+The room also has an ADA accessible video viewing space.
+Remote controls and whiteboard markers are available for checkout at the Library Information Desk with your University ID card.